qualityshepherd/brine/posts/southern_coast.md

 **1602 Mammoth Maw** A hillside splits open, revealing an enormous mammoth half-buried in swamp mud.
 Its gnarled tusks rise like fallen trees, fur matted and thick with decay.
 The ground shifts subtly beneath its massive form, as though the creature only slumbers.
 The marsh hums with an ancient presence—the air growing dense, sweet with rot and forgotten blood.
 Some say it died in battle, others that the land itself caught it.
 Approach, and feel the creature's strange, silent pull.

-**1603 Old Pete's Boggery** Wooden walkways wind through the marsh, connecting islands of relatively solid ground. **Pete** (`Weathered, Honest, Sharp`) and his twelve workers harvest peat from carefully managed bogs—fuel that keeps the region's hearths burning.
+**1603 Old Pete's Boggery** Wooden walkways wind through the marsh, connecting islands of relatively solid ground. **Pete** (`Boger, Handy with a Peat Spade, Honest`) and his twelve workers harvest peat from carefully managed bogs—fuel that keeps the region's hearths burning.
 The work is hard, but the marsh provides for those who know its ways.

 Nobody knows these wetlands better than Pete and his daughter **Yde** (`Tomboy, Yearning, Hopeful`).
 They can name every pool, predict the weather by the reeds' sway, and find paths where others see only mire.
 Yde guides herb-seekers and the occasional northern merchant, while the purple bog orchids that grow near their operation fetch a fine price—though Pete never picks the ones with silver stems.

 **1604 Silverline Point** Natural stone piers stretch into deep water where massive silverline bass school.
 The best fishing spot on the coast—half your catch goes to the marsh folk's community stew pot.

 **1605 The Last Garden** A small cottage and garden somehow survive amid ash and char.
 Fresh vegetables still grow in tidy rows, untouched by blight.
 A scarecrow wearing a copper nail necklace stands watch.
-Ursula Mayfield (`Green-thumb, Aunt, Songbird`) tends the garden and shares her turnips with anyone who'll listen to her stories.
+Ursula Mayfield (`Green-thumb, Gossip, Pepperpot`) tends the garden and shares her turnips with anyone who'll listen to her stories.

 **1606 Dragon's Message** Scorched trees ooze black sap, their branches stripped bare.
 Massive claw marks score the cliffs.
 The Boat Hag's own skiff lies shattered on the rocks, her copper nails scattered in the sand.